Parsa-19/LDHA-explained/README.md

 LDHA stands for "**LARAVEL**-**DJANGO**-**HAPROXY**" which is implemented in docker and by docker compose.

 ## This Repository
-this repo is created to explain the project, present proposal, and provide project's document.
+this repo is created to explain the project, present proposal, and provide project's document. <br>
 check the [proposal here](https://github.com/Parsa-19/LDHA-explained/tree/main/proposal) and [documents in here](https://github.com/Parsa-19/LDHA-explained/tree/main/documnets).

 <br>